BR-IDL/PaddleViT/docs/paddlevit-multi-gpu.md

 - `all_gather(data)` is defined to `all_gather` any pickable data, rather than only `paddle.Tensor`.
 The input is a data object, the output is a list of gathered data from each rank.

-> Detailed implementations can be found in PPVIT `object_detection/DETR/utils.py`
+> Detailed implementations can be found in PaddleVIT `object_detection/DETR/utils.py`